-Russia's invasion of Ukraine has most likely prolonged the period of high inflation In our last note, we noted a shift in the narrative from inflation being a transitory problem to something more entrenched.
+In our last note, we noted a shift in the narrative from inflation being a transitory problem to something more entrenched.
 Russia's invasion of Ukraine and the knock-on effects on energy, metals and food prices have most likely prolonged the period of high inflation.
-Central banks have begun to raise rates in a bid to tackle the problem.
+After much indecision and inaction, central banks have begun to raise rates to tackle the problem.